hazemIII/Quran-OCR-data/README.md

 	model: Machine learning models used in the OCR process

 ## Licence:
-  Both the data and source codes included are under GNU3 licence.
+  Both the data and source codes included are under Creative Commons licence (CC BY 2.0).
+All work using this data must cite the original source and paper.

 ## Authors: